janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

 ```Bash
 npm start
 ```
-8. in the browser you should see the magic :smirk:
+8. in the browser you should see magic :smirk:

 ---